-Promote the identity and success of individual businesses while enhancing the visual quality of the Boulevard, through context-sensitive signs.
+Promote the identity and success of individual businesses through context-sensitive signs.
 Ensure that signage design is suitable in terms of location, layout, and styling.
 Minimize sign clutter and emphasize pedestrian-scale design.

-Standard 15a: Signs shall complement buildings with respect to style, design, materials, and colors.
-Illuminated signs shall have glare carefully controlled and if internally illuminated, lighting sources concealed.
+Standard 15a: Signs should complement buildings with respect to style, design, materials, and colors.
+Illuminated signs should have glare carefully controlled and if internally illuminated, lighting sources concealed.